 An adaptation of Jules Feiffer’s wonderfully loopy fairytale about a young royal doomed to make everyone around her laugh so hard that nothing gets done in her presence.
 How to cure her—and her kingdom—of this affliction?
 Why, send her on a quest, of course.
 A wild ride of a story involving endless transformation, a forest from which no one ever returns, a Sea of Malice, a Valley of Vengeance, a ruthless bully of a best friend, a spunky lady-in-waiting, a gentle giant, love at almost first sight and more.

 This playful, rollicking tale, which plumbs the perils of growing up and into one’s true self, takes Izzy, our young sovereign-to-be, on a journey that tests notions of friendship, identity, and love.
 Challenging the conventional gender roles and relationships of the archetypal fable, the opera places a young woman at the center of a quest narrative that embraces a love of life and childlike wonder even as it explores the complex demands of adult responsibility.
 A Barrel of Laughs, A Vale of Tears not only enchants but also provokes, asking what it means to be innocent, imaginative, and spontaneous in an unpredictable, ever-changing world.
 A story of self-discovery and growth, A Barrel of Laughs, A Vale of Tears is about finding the strength at one’s core—a strength one didn’t even know one had—and learning what it means to grow wise and generous—in spite of oneself.

-Lady Sadie, soprano
+Lady Sadie, mezzo-soprano